clouren/SPEX/README.md

 See also the various Acknowledgements within each package.

-Primary Author: Chris Lourenco
+Primary Author of SPEX: Chris Lourenco

-Coauthors (alphabetical order):
+SPEX Coauthors (alphabetical order):

     Jinhao Chen
     Timothy A Davis